jdmau72/HW-Return-Autoformatting-Script/README.md

 # HW-Return-Autoformatting-Script

 Script created for the Xtant hardware team to automatically format tray return sheets.

-Sets up the necessary columns and generates conditional formatting for FAIL, MIA, and EXTRA statuses, as well as formatting for Lot Adjustments.
+Sets up the necessary columns and generates conditional formatting for <dif style="color : #FF6565>FAIL</div>, MIA, and EXTRA statuses, as well as formatting for Lot Adjustments.